emerald-dao/1-non-fungible-token/README.md

 <img src="https://i.imgur.com/4JrUbw1.png" alt="mint NFTs transaction" />

-This will int 3 NFTs to the supplied address (`0xf8d6e0586b0a20c7`).
+This will mint 3 NFTs to the supplied address (`0xf8d6e0586b0a20c7`).

 > Go back to your application and click `Get NFTs` again.
 Notice that 3 NFTs appear!
 Woooohoooo.